Tavasya/class-code-backend/VOCABULARY_ENHANCEMENT_PLAN.md

         ```python
         # At the top of app/services/grammar_service.py
         # from app.utils.vocabulary_utils import get_lemma, OXFORD_DATA_CACHE, NLP_PROCESSOR, CEFR_PROGRESSION_MAP
-        # from app.models.grammer_model import VocabularySuggestion # Assuming this path
+        # from app.models.grammar_model import VocabularySuggestion # Assuming this path
         # import other necessary modules like call_openai_with_retry
         ```
     *   It no longer needs to define these globals itself.
 The `initialize_vocabulary_tools()` ensures they are ready.